tprasadtp/ubuntu-post-install/README.md

 [      EOL      ] This release of Ubuntu is no longer supported.
 [    Notice     ] zesty reached EOL on January 13th, 2018.
 [    Notice     ] Please use a supported version of Ubuntu.
-[     Info      ] You can upgrade EOL releases to supported using the link below
+[     Info      ] Please visit the link below for information on how to upgrade.
 ```
 This Simply means that you are using a version of Ubuntu that is no longer supported.
 Please visit https://help.ubuntu.com/community/EOLUpgrades to see how to Upgrade.
 If its a fresh install, It is recommended that you re-install latest supported version of Ubuntu(LTS or otherwise)